 Export a diagram to an SVG image

-SVG images load quickly, especially when compared to loading diagram images in other formats.
-You can embed an SVG image exported from draw.io in a website, document or even a WordPress site if you have installed a plugin that support the upload of SVG files.
+SVG images load quickly, especially when compared to images in other formats.
+You can embed an SVG image exported from draw.io in a website, document or even a WordPress site if you have installed a plugin supports SVG files.

 SVG or Scalable Vector Graphics is a file format that defines vector-graphics using the XML markup language, similar to the .drawio file format used for diagrams created in draw.io.
-SVG images can be enlarged or shrunk without losing quality or introducing pixellation, unlike .JPG, .GIF and .PNG image formats.
-Because SVG uses XML code, non-image code can be embedded in these files, which has resulted in them not being supported on certain platforms without third-party plugins.
+SVG images can be enlarged or shrunk without losing quality or introducing pixellation, unlike .JPG, .GIF and .PNG images.
+Because SVG uses XML code, non-image code can be embedded in these files, which is why they may not be supported on certain platforms without third-party plugins.

 To make sure your SVG diagram displays correctly when embedding it in an online platform that does not support foreign objects in SVG files (like WordPress), disable Text Formatting and Word Wrap on all text elements in your diagram.

-Tip: If your diagram has animated connectors, make sure you export it to a SVG file to preserve this animation.
+Tip: If your diagram has animated connectors, make sure you export it to an SVG file or animated GIF to preserve this animation.

 Prepare your diagram for export

-1. Right-click on an empty spot of the drawing canvas, and click on Select All in the context menu to select everything in your diagram (or press Ctrl+A on Windows, Cmd+A on MacOS).
+- Right-click on an empty spot of the drawing canvas, and click on Select All in the context menu to select everything in your diagram (or press

-2. In the Text tab of the format panel on the right, make sure the Formatted Text checkbox is deselected.
+Ctrl+Aon Windows,Cmd+Aon MacOS). - In the Text tab of the format panel on the right, expand the Advanced section and make sure the Formatted Text checkbox is deselected.

-3. Next, select all of the vertices in your diagram - right-click and choose Select Vertices (or press Ctrl+Shift+I on Windows, Cmd+Shift+I on MacOS).
+- Next, select all of the vertices in your diagram - right-click and choose Select Vertices (or press

-4. Again in the Text tab of the format panel, make sure that the Word Wrap checkbox is deselected.
+Ctrl+Shift+Ion Windows,Cmd+Shift+Ion MacOS). - Again in the Advanced section of Text tab in the format panel, make sure that the Word Wrap checkbox is deselected.

 Export your diagram to SVG

-• If you want to force your diagram to appear in dark or light mode on a dark background, select it from the Appearance drop down list.
+- If you want to force your diagram to appear in dark mode on a dark background, select the Dark Appearance.

-• Enable the checkboxes if you want a Transparent Background or to include a Shadow on your shapes.
+- Enable the checkbox to add a Shadow on your shapes.

 Troubleshooting